CareerDevelopmentHub/Project-List/README.md

 > 9. Breast Cancer Detection.
 > 10. A multi-client chat app that saves the chat only as per user acceptance else destroy all the history with the other user.
 > 11. Message scheduler an app that keeps all the recode of social media apps and is capable of sending the message automatically as per the scheduled time fixed by the user and if devices if powered resume it and send.
+> 12. Air canvas a project where you write in the air and your camera detects your writing and keep the track of it.

 * [Akash Kumar Singh](https://github.com/akashrajput25)